 - Location: Eastern Livermore

-Construction Schedule: Construction began in March 2019 and is anticipated to be complete in spring 2022.
+Construction Schedule: Construction began in March of 2019 and completed in June of 2022.

-Project Cost: The project is estimated to cost $110 million for planning, design and construction and is funded by water rates, new connection fees and bonds.
+Project Cost: The project cost $110 million for planning, design and construction and is funded by water rates, new connection fees and bonds.

 FAQ: Updated project documents and progress reports provide more detailed information about the project.